reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 4. Apply the plan using `terraform apply`
 5. Destroy the provisioned resources with `terraform destroy`

-Let's go through each of these steps.
+Let us go through each of these steps.

 ### Configuriong the Desired State
 Let us define our Terraform configuration in Terraform language in a file `main.tf`: